eddelbuettel/rcppbdt/README.md

 All calculations work as implemented, but the package still has a "proof of concept" flavour as they are not vectorised at the R level.
-All the relevant operators would have to be defined.
-That is mostly tedious which I have not gotten around to yet.
+All the relevant operators operators would have to be defined.
+That is mostly tedious which is one of the reasons I have not gotten around to it yet.
 Get in touch if you are interested.

 ### License